Glossary .md

 record

-A record is a data structure that consists in a sequence of typed fields that hold values [Wikipedia].
+A record is a data structure that consists of a sequence of typed fields that hold values [Wikipedia].

 sample